echo2echo/Perl-Search-Replace/README.md

 Change the $replace variable with the text you wish to replace... such as a spelling error.

-Change the $replace_with variable with the text you would like to replace... such as a corrected spelling.
+Change the $replace_with variable with the text you would like to overwrite the $replace variable... such as a corrected spelling.

 To run the script...